nidve01/bootstrap/README.md

     CONTAINER ID        IMAGE                                                             COMMAND                  CREATED             STATUS                  PORTS                                                                      NAMES
 ```
 ----
-5. Make sure that you can connect to the internet from within your corporate firewall.
+5. Internet connection: make sure that you can connect to the internet from within your corporate firewall.
 Qubeship uses firebase, which requires internet connectivity.

 ## Install

-1. Clone the repo
+1. Clone the repo: copy the following line into your terminal
 ```
 git clone https://github.com/Qubeship/bootstrap && cd bootstrap && git checkout community_beta
 ```